MarcoAsaroJob/plsql_repo/modules/sequence_facility/README.md

 CREATE UNIQUE INDEX IX_UTL_SEQFAL ON UTL_SEQUENCE_FACILITY(NOME_TABELLA, NOME_CAMPO, NOME_SEQUENZA);

-Wich this table you may connect each field who have a sequences of each table to its own sequence.
+Which this table you may connect each field who have a sequences of each table to its own sequence.
 This way with a simple query you can instant retrieve all informations you need.
 Related to your needs, you could add optional fields like FLG_PK or DESCRIPTION, but for now keep it simple.